 When hepatic failure occurs, prognosis depends on early identification and correction of complications (eg, aspiration pneumonia, hypotension, and cardiopulmonary arrest).
 Advanced age, underlying seizure disorder, severe metabolic acidosis, and decreased renal function are associated with a poor prognosis.
 Serum eosinophilia may be associated with a favorable outcome in patients with INH-induced hepatotoxicity.

-In acute INH overdosage, patients are usually symptomatic within 30-45 minutes.
+In an acute isoniazid (INH) overdose, patients are typically symptomatic within 30-45 minutes.
 However, symptoms may be delayed up to 2 hours, when the peak serum level occurs.
 Potential symptoms include the following:

 Symptoms typically precede jaundice and liver failure by only a few days.
 Constitutional symptoms include fatigue, anorexia, nausea, myalgia, and arthralgia.
 Symptoms due to liver failure include jaundice, dark urine, light-colored stools, bleeding diathesis, pruritus, confusion, and coma.
-Symptoms due to hepatic inflammation include right upper quadrant tenderness and gastrointestinal (GI) distress.
+Symptoms due to hepatic inflammation include right upper quadrant tenderness and gastrointestinal (GI) distress including anorexia, nausea, and vomiting.
 Immediate cessation of INH and any other potentially hepatotoxic drugs is required.

-Ingestion of isoniazid in excess of 200 mg/kg produces a characteristic clinical triad, as follows:
+Ingestion of isoniazid (INH) in excess of 200 mg/kg produces a characteristic clinical triad, as follows:

-Other signs of INH toxicity include the following:
+Other signs of acute INH toxicity include the following:

 Various adverse effects of long-term ingestion of INH have been identified.
-Peripheral neuritis is uncommon in healthy individuals but more common in persons with diabetes, those with alcoholism, and malnourished elderly individuals.
-An increased risk of hepatitis has been noted in patients who are concomitantly using carbamazepine, phenobarbital, or rifampin and in those who abuse alcohol.
+Peripheral neuropathy and optic neuritis is uncommon in healthy individuals, but it is more common in persons with diabetes, those with alcoholism, and malnourished elderly individuals.
+An increased risk of hepatitis has been noted in patients who are concomitantly using carbamazepine, phenobarbital, or rifampin, as well as in those who abuse alcohol.

 INH is known to cause a positive antinuclear antibody (ANA) test result in 25% of patients and to cause clinically apparent drug-induced lupus, characterized by fever, rash, arthralgias, arthritis, and constitutional symptoms, in approximately 1% of patients.